Submitting a Public Records Request

-To help locate responsive records to your request, please identify as specifically as possible the following:
+To help locate responsive records to your request, please describe in as much detail as possible the following:

 - Specify type of records you are looking for

-- Name of inmate and SID# (if records involve an inmate)
+- Name of the AIC and SID# (if records involve an adult in custody)

 - Subject matter

-- Any public records requests for inmate court documents should be made with the county of conviction.
+- Any public records requests for AIC court documents should be made with the county of conviction.